-Fears of a cascading liquidation event started to spread after NFT Collector and Web3 build studio Wumbo Labs owner “Cirrus,” made some pronouncements on Twitter on August 18, stating that “32,267 $ETH ($51,206,760.99) worth of NFTs” are serving as “collateral for loans on BendDAO.”
+Fears of a cascading liquidation event started to spread after NFT Collector and Web3 build studio Wumbo Labs owner “Cirrus,” made some pronouncements.
+He stated that “32,267 $ETH ($51,206,760.99) worth of NFTs” are serving as “collateral for loans on BendDAO.”

 Matters got further exacerbated shortly after news about a certain “Franklin” borrowing 10,245.37 $ETH ($16,109,922.24) from BendDAO, spread through the community.
 According to sources, Franklin is one of the biggest collectors in the space, with 60 BAYC NFTs in his portfolio.

-People worry that since some of these whales are holding too many apes, they can easily weaken the floor price to repay their $ETH debt.
-This could eventually cause a much-feared liquidation that will see deposited NFTs get sold off at a much cheaper floor price.
+People worry that whales who are holding too many apes can weaken the floor price to repay their $ETH debt.
+This could eventually cause a much-feared liquidation.
+Such an event will see holders sell off deposited NFTs at a much cheaper floor price.

 What is Bend DAO?

 BendDAO prides itself as the first peer-to-peer NFT liquidity protocol.
 Also dubbed by its creators as an “NFTFi” project, BendDAO only deals with high-value, blue-chip NFTs such as Bored Ape Yacht Club, Cool Cats, CryptoPunks, and Azuki.